 Fanta cake is a classic soda cake from Germany.
 An easy traybake that is popular at children’s birthday and Fasching (carnival) parties.
 This easy Fanta cake recipe is a crowd-pleaser.
 Easy to cut, easy to transport and easy to make.

 If you grew up in the 80s and 90s in Germany may remember this cake.
 I can remember it as a staple dish at children’s birthday parties.
 We almost loved it as much as the compulsory Schnitzeljagt (treasure hunt) and Topfschlagen (pot hitting game).
 When I lived in the UK I made this recipe often with fond memories.

 What is Fanta Cake?

-Fanta cake is an easy cake recipe made with orange Fanta, flour, sugar and oil.
+Fanta Cake is an easy cake recipe made with orange Fanta, flour, sugar and oil.
 It is like orange lemonade or soda cakes.
-The most basic glaze for Fanta cake is a Fanta icing, made from icing sugar and some Fanta.
+The most basic glaze for Fanta cake is Fanta icing, made from icing sugar and some Fanta.

 The carbon dioxide in the Fanta makes the cake so fluffy (although make sure you don’t mix it too long, as the Fanta might become flat) The oil gives the cake a lovely moist texture.

 Germany has a quite interesting history with Fanta.
 Fanta was created for the German market in the 1940s by Coco-Cola Deutschland.
 During the second world war, the US applied a trade embargo on Germany, which meant that the ingredients for Cocoa Cola became difficult.
 So the head of the German Coca-Cola GmBH decided to create a drink that could be produced with just German ingredients. [source Wikipedia]

 The name “Fanta” was derived from the name German word for fantasy: “Fantasie”.
 Today Fanta is available in many countries and flavours.
 This Fanta cake is made with an “Orange Fanta” flavour.